Quick Answer

 • A confirmation message after submission

-Jason runs a fast-casual lunch spot and hosts catering tastings for local offices.
-He prints a small sign with a QR code near the register.
+A lunch spot owner hosting catering tastings for local offices can print a small sign with a QR code near the register.
 Customers scan, enter their name and email, and submit.
-Jason checks responses in one place instead of juggling conversations.
+The owner checks responses in one place instead of juggling conversations.

 When QR Codes Make Sense for Event RSVPs